levigo/github-action-jira-bulk-update/README.md

 ## Limitations

-- Currently no complex fields are supported (e.g. "fixVersion")
+- Currently no complex fields are supported (except "fixVersion")